<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 Floor Marking Color Patterns

 While every facility will have its own plan, there are certain colors and patterns that have common uses in industrial floor marking deployment.
 Using colors that catch your eye ensures that any high visibility tape rarely goes unnoticed.
-Make sure to train your employees on the specific colors and patterns used in your facility.
+Make sure to train your employees on the specific colors and patterns used in your facility to meet both 5S marking standards and OSHA floor marking expectations.

 DN_What-Is-Floor-Marking_Colors-Yellow